Israelayo/Insta-spots-app/README.md

 ## 🚀 What's Next

-- Add image preview modal
+- Convert to React and TypeScript
 - Improve accessibility (keyboard navigation, ARIA roles)
-- Add localStorage to persist posts and profile data
-- Enhance error handling and form UX
+- Enable delete post feature

 ## 🤝 About the Group Assignment

 This project was originally created as part of a *Circle 13* team assignment at AltSchool Africa.
-Alongside contributing to the group project, I built this version independently to practice advanced JavaScript concepts and demonstrate personal growth.
+Alongside contributing to the group project, I built this version personally to practice advanced JavaScript concepts and also for my personal growth.

 ---